guppyfish123/SOC_Lab/Setup/Hive_Cortex_MISP_Link.md

 We are going to make a case that utilizes the services of both MISP and Cortex while in TheHive:
 1. To create a new case, ensure that you are in your ***Cases*** Page and click on ***Create Case +*** on the top of the page.
 2. The details of our case should be as follows:
-  - Title: Cortex & MISP Intergration Demo
+  - Title: Cortex & MISP Integration Demo
-  - Description: Deming a case to test the intergration of MISP and Cortex The rest of the settings can be left as defualt.
+  - Description: Deming a case to test the integration of MISP and Cortex The rest of the settings can be left as default.
 3. Once completed, click ***Confirm*** to create the case.
-4. Opening our new case, navagate to the ***Observables*** tab and click the ***+*** Icon to create a new Obserbable.
+4. Opening our new case, navigate to the ***Observables*** tab and click the ***+*** Icon to create a new observables.
 5. Fill in the details of the observable as follows:
   - ***Type:*** Hash
   - ***Value:*** 4a821767c6ce723e6fb4b8d54efd52df6cbd63fc0de47a7b8b39a6ec72b4be69